leipzig/awesome-reproducible-research/readme.md

 - [Codeocean](https://codeocean.com/explore) - A gallery of cloud-based containers with reproducible analyses

 ## Runnable Papers
-Papers that have associated notebooks
+Experimental papers that have associated notebooks
 ### Haibe-Kains lab
 <table>
     <tr>